 If you are unsure whether your situation calls for a certified translation, a notarized translation, or both, read our detailed guide on certified vs. notarized translation in Canada.

-Toronto is one of the most linguistically diverse cities in the world — a large share of residents have a mother tongue other than English or French.
-Our full language roster of 200+ languages includes the languages most frequently needed for Toronto immigration and legal matters:
+Toronto is one of the most linguistically diverse cities in the world, a large share of residents have a mother tongue other than English or French.
+According to Statistics Canada’s 2021 Census language release, millions of Canadians report a first language other than English or French, with the Toronto region accounting for one of the largest concentrations in the country.
+Our full language roster of 500+ languages includes the languages most frequently needed for Toronto immigration and legal matters:

 Fast Turnaround & Accuracy Guarantee